Search Results for

 • The default file name pattern is [[data_table_name]]_[[timestamp@yyyy.MM.dd]]

 • The pattern must not contain any of the following characters \ / : * ? " < > |.
-These characters are disallowed characters in a file's path.
+These characters are not allowed in a file's path.

-• You can add a fixed file name, or configure a dynamic file name by using the following elements in file name pattern:
+• You can add a fixed file name, or configure a dynamic file name by using the following elements in the file name pattern:

-• [[timestamp@]]: Use it if you want to insert the timestamp into file name. is used to define the specific format for the timestamp, e.g: [[timestamp@yyyy.MM.dd HH:mm]]
+• [[timestamp@]]: Use it if you want to insert the timestamp into the file name. is used to define the specific format for the timestamp, e.g: [[timestamp@yyyy.MM.dd HH:mm]]

 • Partition field